 In many birdwatching scenarios, you don’t know exactly what you saw until after you saw it.

 7. The Tail

-Unlike the color of the bird and shape of its beak, the tail can be observed from a distance.
+Unlike the color of the bird and the shape of its beak, the tail can be observed from a distance.
 For many species of backyard birds, the shape of the tail comprises nearly half of the bird’s overall shape.
-In situations where lighting is less than ideal, it can actually be easier to make out the shape of its tail as a shadow against a light background, then it is with a well-lit view with a busy background.
+In situations where lighting is less than ideal, it can actually be easier to make out the shape of its tail as a shadow against a light background, than it is with a well-lit view with a busy background.

 All of these identifiers used together can help you narrow down your sighting to the correct family/species.
 Start by recognizing the categories and then try to implement them in your backyard to see how many birds you can identify.